Package insert / prescribing information

 Active ingredients: Valsartan and Hydrochlorothiazide

-Inactive ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, iron oxides, magnesium stearate, microcrystalline cellulose, polyethylene glycol, talc, and titanium dioxide.
+Inactive ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, red iron oxide, yellow iron oxide, black iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol, talc, and titanium dioxide.

 What is high blood pressure (hypertension)?